sarietta/theoputer-blog/content/posts/introduction.md

 **a lot** of mistakes.

 So here we are.
 Round four.
 Started in roughly late January of 2024.
-Though to be fair we *are* is in fact December of 2024.
+Though to be fair when we *are* is in fact December of 2024.
 I am only recently started on the slightly tangential path of writing about what I've been building nearly 12 months after starting!

 Nevertheless, welcome all the same.
 I expect very little from writing this up as I expect very little from building my little